prameshbajra/prameshbajra/README.md

 :heart: Software | :green_heart: Investing | :blue_heart: Sports

-I am a **Software Engineer** having passion for everything related to technology.
+I am a **Software Engineer** having passion for everything related technology.
 I love smartphones, laptops and basically all tech gadgets.
 You can consider me as a “MixBag” having knowledge in Web Development (Frontend and Backend), Machine learning, Deep learning, Automation, deployments and others.